Christchurch, Dorset: Priory

-Christchurch town centre and the harbour are overlooked by the 11th-century Grade I listed Christchurch Priory.
+Christchurch town centre and the harbour are overlooked by the 11th-century grade I listed Christchurch Priory.
 Once a monastery, it was given to the town for use as a parish church by Henry VIII after the dissolution in 1540.
 It is the longest parish church in England, having a nave over 311 ft long.
 The nave and transepts are Norman with heavy columns and round arches, whereas the lady chapel is from the 14th century and more Perpendicular in style.
 The great choir is even later, having been rebuilt in the 16th century.
-The Priory is noted for its Miraculous Beam, which attracts pilgrims from all over the world.
-Within the Priory grounds stands Priory House, a Grade II listed mansion built in 1777 by Gustavus Brander.
-The Priory is in active use for worship and forms part of the Church of England Diocese of Winchester.
+The priory is noted for its 'miraculous beam', which attracts pilgrims from all over the world.
+Within the grounds stands Priory House, a grade II listed mansion built in 1777 by Gustavus Brander.
+The priory is in active use for worship and forms part of the Church of England Diocese of Winchester.